 Analysis: Once the call recordings are analyzed, speech analytics then categorizes, keyword spots, redacts (for compliance purposes), and reports its analysis of the call.

 Insights: The speech analytics platform then delivers detailed reporting on the analysis, including call quality, sentiment, agent performance, and compliance monitoring.

 Speech analytics benefits

-Significantly increases call coverage: Historically, teams on average quality check 2-4 voice calls per agent, per month.
+Significantly increases call coverage: Historically, QA teams in call centers on average quality check 2-4 voice calls per agent, per month.
 With speech analytics, organizations can review up to 100% of voice calls.

-Monitor key KPIs: Speech analytics empowers teams to set up analysis on any number of conversation moments.
+Monitor key KPIs: Speech analytics empowers customer service and support teams to set up analysis on any number of customer interactions moments.
 This is anything from supervisor escalations and compliance violations, to customer satisfaction and average handle time (AHT).

-Provide near-realtime feedback: With faster analysis and 100% call coverage, supervisors can deliver tailored feedback almost immediately to agents.
+Provide near-realtime speech analytics feedback: With faster analysis and 100% call coverage, supervisors can deliver tailored feedback almost immediately to agents.